2023cghacker/Laptop-miniLLM/README.md

 # 🚀 MiniLLM-QuickStart (English)

 ## 0. Project Introduction
-MiniLLM is a super simple implementation of a large language model, with concise and easy-to-understand code, and can be run on a personal laptop.
+MiniLLM is an extremely simple implementation of a large language model, with clean and easy-to-understand code, no complex file structure, and can be run on personal laptops.

 ## 1. Quick Start
 No complex file structures or nonsense，just run the main.py file to start your LLM journey! 🚀